KASK (Kiwi Association of Sea Kayakers Inc.) was established in 1992 as a national association for sea kayaking in New

 KASK achieves these objectives through the committee members, clubs and networks, organising events such as Kayak Fest.
-It also educates through local events and printed and online content.
+It also educates through local events and online content.
 This includes the bi-monthly magazine (The Sea Kayaker) and the Sea Kayaking Handbook (now incorporated into the app too).

 Kiwi Association of Sea Kayakers is a Not for Profit ‘Incorporated Society’.
 It has an elected committee, a President and a constitution.

 The current team is made up of the six committee members and an unelected administrator: